Discover our herbarium

 ORIGINS OF CORNFLOWER

 Originally from Europe, Cornflower is a plant that is mainly associated with History.
-It is the symbol of many causes.

 It was in the 12th century that the first uses of Bleuet were recorded.
 The nun Hildegarde de Bingen, who was passionate about medicine, used its floral water for eyes and skin.
 For herbalist Pierandrea Mattioli, who studied the plant in the 16th century, the colour of the Cornflower should symbolize healthy eyes.
 It is with this in mind that the herbalist prescribes the plant against eye diseases, which will give the plant the nickname " glasses breaker ".